leouieda/eleventy-site/README.md

 **Sidenote:** Markdown files not called `index.md` are transformed into a folder + `index.html` file.
 For example, `about.md` becomes `about/index.html` instead of `about.html`.

+### Configuration

+We can configure eleventy using the `config.js` file.
+For example, we can use that to tell it to copy folders and files to the output (`_site`).
+This is useful to copy folder with CSS files, images, and other files that aren't HTML and Markdown.
+The default name for the configuration file is `.eleventy.js` but we changed it to `config.js` in the `Makefile`.